Putin To Discuss Ukraine With UN Chief In Russia On Thursday: Kremlin - UrduPoint

 "It is expected that along with the activities of the UN, they will touch upon topical issues on the international agenda, including the middle East crisis and the situation around Ukraine," the Kremlin said.

+The UN did not confirm the planned meeting, and Ukraine strongly criticised Guterres decision to meet Putin.

-Guterres has repeatedly criticised Moscow's military offensive on Ukraine and said it sets a "dangerous precedent" for the world.
+Guterres has repeatedly criticised Moscow's military offensive on Ukraine and said it sets a "dangerous precedent" for the world, but Ukraine's foreign ministry said meeting Putin now "does not advance the cause of peace" and "damages the UN's reputation".

+"The UN Secretary General declined Ukraine's invitation to the first Global Peace Summit in Switzerland.
+He did, however, accept the invitation to Kazan from war criminal Putin," the ministry said in a posting on X.

-He has called for a "just peace" that respects international law and Ukraine's "territorial integrity.
+Guterres has called for a "just peace" that respects international law and Ukraine's "territorial integrity."

 During his last visit in April 2022, two months after Russia launched its offensive, Guterres had discussed with Putin proposals for humanitarian assistance and the evacuation of civilians from conflict zones, according to a UN readout of the meeting.